jgravois/contributing/README.md

 Please refer to each project's style guidelines and guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

- 1. Fork the repo on GitHub
+ 1. *Fork* the repo on GitHub
+ 2. *Clone* the project to your own machine
+ 3. *Commit* changes to your own branch
- 2. Commit changes to a branch in your fork
+ 4. *Push* your work back up to your fork
- 3. Pull request "upstream" with your changes
- 4. Merge changes in to "upstream" repo
+ 5. Submit a *Pull request* so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+NOTE: Be sure to merge the latest from `upstream` before submitting a pull request!

+Github's [Guides](https://guides.github.com/) are a great resource if you're new to the process.

 Copyright and Licensing
 -----------------------